risc0/demos/zk-kyc/apps/README.md

 # Publisher/Subscriber Application

-The Publisher/Subscriber application is a simple application that listens for incoming JWT tokens, sends a proof request to the [Bonsai] proving service, and publishes the received proofs to a deployed Bonsai Pay contract on Ethereum.
-This application is useful for integrating the Bonsai proving service with a deployed Bonsai Pay contract and UI.
+The Publisher/Subscriber application is a simple application that listens for incoming JWT tokens, sends a proof request to the [Bonsai] proving service, and publishes the received proofs to a deployed zk-KYC contract on Ethereum.
+This application is useful for integrating the Bonsai proving service with a deployed zk-KYC contract and UI.

 ## Getting Started

-The [`pubsub` CLI][pubsub], is an application that listens for JWT tokens via HTTP, sends an off-chain proof request to the [Bonsai] proving service, and publishes the received proofs to the deployed Bonsai Pay contract.
+The [`pubsub` CLI][pubsub], is an application that listens for JWT tokens via HTTP, sends an off-chain proof request to the [Bonsai] proving service, and publishes the received proofs to the deployed zk-KYC contract.

 ### Usage